Using the Capital Asset Pricing Model for estimating returns

 Equilibrium returns are estimated using the Capital Asset Pricing Model (CAPM).
-CAPM assumes that an asset’s return in excess of the risk free rate is proportional to the asset’s sensitivity to the non-diversifiable risk of the market (this sensitivity is also referred to as Beta).
+CAPM assumes that an asset’s return in excess of the risk-free rate is proportional to the asset’s sensitivity to the non-diversifiable risk of the market (this sensitivity is also referred to as Beta).

 The CAPM postulates that systematic risk cannot be removed through diversification; however, idiosyncratic risk is diversifiable.
 Therefore, when markets are in equilibrium, investors are only compensated for systematic risk and should seek to remove all idiosyncratic risk through diversification.

 The expected return of an asset is a function of that asset’s sensitivity to the market portfolio, the expected return of the market portfolio, and the expected return of a risk-free asset.
-A basket of large stock and bond indices is typically used as a proxy for the market portfolio.
-The WPA uses either the Windham-defined Global Market Portfolio or a-user specified market portfolio.
-(See “Market Portfolio Weights” for more information on the Windham Global Market Portfolio).
+Global diversified asset class indices are typically used as a proxy for the market portfolio.
+The WPA provides the option to use the Windham-defined Global Market Portfolio or a user-specified market portfolio.

 Beta is the measure of security price volatility relative to a market portfolio, i.e. the component of an asset’s risk that cannot be diversified away.
-The market portfolio typically consists of a basket of large stock and bond indices that are designed to approximate the global market.
-As a proxy, the WPA offers the Windham-defined Global Market Portfolio (see “Market Portfolio Weights” for more information).
-Users may also specify their own market portfolio.
+As a proxy, the WPA defaults to using the Windham-defined Global Market Portfolio as a starting point, however, users may also specify their own market portfolio composition.
 Beta is then calculated using regression analysis.
-A beta greater than one means the return of the security will be more volatile than the market portfolio, while a beta of less than one means it will be less volatile.
-Beta is also used in calculating the Equilibrium Returns for an asset.
+A beta greater than one means the return of an asset will be more volatile than the market portfolio, while a beta of less than one means it will be less volatile.

-Emerging market stocks
+Emerging markets stocks

-U.S. real estate
+Global real estate (developed)